Spec Kit - Mandatory Conversation Documentation

 generate-context.js, callmemory_index_scan()ormemory_save()for immediate MCP visibility - Artifact routing - 9 artifact classes (spec, plan, tasks, checklist, decision-record, implementation-summary, memory, research, unknown) with per-type retrieval strategies applied at query time

-- Adaptive fusion — Intent-aware weighted RRF with 7 task-type profiles (fix_bug, add_feature, understand, refactor, security_audit, find_spec, find_decision).
-Enabled by default via feature flag
+- Adaptive fusion - Intent-aware weighted RRF with the 7 public task-type profiles (fix_bug, add_feature, understand, refactor, security_audit, find_spec, find_decision) plus the internal continuity profile used for resume-oriented retrieval, along with corrected channel fallback and normalization behavior in the live hybrid pipeline

 - Mutation ledger - Append-only audit trail for all memory mutations (create, update, delete, reinforce); implemented via SQLite triggers; queryable for compliance and rollback

-- Retrieval telemetry — 4-dimension metrics (latency, retrieval mode, fallback activation, quality score).
-Enabled via feature flag
+- Retrieval telemetry - 4-dimension metrics (latency, retrieval mode, fallback activation, quality score).
+Enabled only when

 Feature Flags: